soroush62/Marine-Seismic-Data-Time-Series-Analysis-with-LightningChart-Python/README.md

 ### Introduction to LightningChart for Python

 LightningChart for Python provides various interactive and high-performance chart types suitable for data analysis and visualization.
-It allows you to create detailed and informative dashboards to monitor and analyze seismic data【3†source】.
+It allows you to create detailed and informative dashboards to monitor and analyze seismic data.

 ### Creating the Charts